paviliondev/discourse-mentionable-items/README.md

-# discourse-mentionable-items
+## Discourse Mentionable Items

-Takes a feed of items from a source and then allows users to +mention them in posts
+A Discourse plugin that takes a feed of items from a source and then allows users to +mention them in posts

 ### Sources